Ufford Hall, Suffolk: History

 Ufford Hall takes its name from its owner, Robert Ufford, 1st Baron Ufford (1279–1316), lord of the manor of Ufford, Suffolk.
 His son was Robert Ufford, 1st Earl of Suffolk (1298–1369).
 It was subsequently acquired by Henry de Sancroft and remained with the Sancroft family until the eighteenth century.

 Perhaps its most notable owner was William Sancroft, the 79th Archbishop of Canterbury, who was born there in 1617.
 Prior to his elevation to the archbishopric, Sancroft had served as Master of Emmanuel College, Cambridge, as well as Dean of St Paul's Cathedral during the Great Fire of London and had supervised its reconstruction by Sir Christopher Wren.
 As Archbishop, he attended Charles II upon his deathbed and crowned James II in 1685.
-Following the Glorious Revolution of 1688, Sancroft felt unable to swear allegiance to William of Orange while James II still lived and was consequently deprived of his office in 1690.
+Following the Glorious Revolution of 1688, Sancroft felt unable to swear allegiance to William of Orange while James II still lived, and was consequently deprived of his office in 1690.
 Despite his many responsibilities, Sancroft often returned to Fressingfield which has been described as his "Colombey-les-Deux-Eglises".
 He retired to Ufford Hall in 1691 and died there in 1693.

 In the eighteenth century, Ufford Hall was acquired from the Sancrofts by Sir John Major (1698–1781), 1st Baronet.
 It remained in the family of his descendant, Lord Henniker, until 1918 when it was sold at auction.
 Ufford Hall was most recently the home of descendants of the Barrett-Lennard baronets.
-Today the Lord of the manor of Ufford Hall is Prince Luciano Francesco Silighini Garagnani Lambertini, an italian nobleman descendant of Pope Benedict XIV.
+Today the Lord of the Manor of Ufford Hall is Luciano Francesco Silighini Garagnani Lambertini, an Italian nobleman descendant of Pope Benedict XIV.